OliveNjerii/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

 ## Script 4
 - program that prints all alphabet letters except some

+## Script 5
+-  prints all single digit numbers of base 10 starting from 0, followed by a new line.